brleude-221/framework/paper.md

 * **CPU Usage:** While system times provide a good performance indicator, CPU usage details could offer further insights.

+Frame stats used the least amount of cpu resources while performing the fastest in all tests.
+Adiitionally, we can notice that pandas used multiple threads.
+While this leads to potentially faster execution on large datasets, the Oberon-based tool achieves multiple times faster performance with a single thread.
+This is attributed to the efficiency of native code generation and the focus on core functionalities.
+The utilization of a single-threaded approach, prioritizing code simplicity and minimal resource overhead, is well justified based on the test results.

 In the appendix the details of all testings are provided showing concrete details of each experiment.
-Frame stats used the least amount of cpu resources while performing the fastest in all tests.

 ## Tool Usage and Accessibility

-The tool developed for this project leverages the Vishap Oberon compiler (voc) [8].
+The tool developed for this project leverages the Vishap Oberon compiler ([voc](https://github.com/vishaps/voc)) [8].
 This compiler generates C code, enabling efficient execution on various platforms.

 **Current Implementation:**